alexpovel/srgn/README.md

     The original, core version of `srgn` was merely a Rust rewrite of [a previous, existing tool](https://github.com/alexpovel/betterletter), which was *only*
     concerned with the *German* feature. `srgn` then grew from there.
+[^3]: With zero actions and no language scoping provided, `srgn` becomes 'useless', and
+    other tools such as ripgrep are much more suitable.
+That's why an error is emitted and input is returned unchanged.